-Acknowledge that Getting Laid Off Sucks
+Acknowledge that Being Laid Off and Losing a Job Sucks

 Job loss is one of the most stressful things that can happen to you.
 The shock, anger and fear are real.
 Channel your emotions, without letting them sabotage you, such as keeping a journal or talking with a friend.
 For me, pounding the pavement and sweating it out worked wonders.